PF94/2003page/blacklist.md

 # Blacklisted people
-If they're listed, they are not allowed to be part of 2003page
+If they're listed, they are not allowed to be part of 2003page and 2003tech.

 * Pedrox/InSanicTH: Threats of hacking PF94's Discord Account